 We encourage participants and their families to share questions or comments concerning risk management with us.
-Please contact General Manager Luke Ferris Iferris@vancouverislandy.ca 250- 386-7511 about any aspect of the inherent risks of camping and about our risk management plan.
+Please contact General Manager Luke Ferris lferris@vancouverislandy.ca 250-386-7511 about any aspect of the inherent risks of camping and about our risk management plan.
+This document was updated on March 5, 2024.